-This session challenged us to think critically about personalized treatment approaches in ulcerative colitis (UC) through the discussion of three complex patient cases.
-You’ll explore how factors such as age, disease severity, previous treatment response, growth delay, and reproductive planning influence the choice and timing of therapies.
-You can now watch the full recording on the Mosaic of Autoimmunity portal.
+This on-demand session explores personalized treatment approaches in ulcerative colitis (UC) through the discussion of three complex patient cases.
+The recording highlights how key factors, such as age, disease severity, prior treatment response, growth delay, and reproductive planning, can influence the selection and timing of therapies.

-Simply log in to view the recording, complete the online course, and earn 1 CME credit.
+The full workshop recording is now available on the Mosaic of Autoimmunity portal.
+Simply log in to watch the session, complete the online course, and earn 1 CME credit.

 This webinar is supported by an educational grant from Pfizer and it is part of the Innovations in Ulcerative Colitis Care: Personalized Treatment Pathways program.